aguinebe/aguinebe.github.io/_posts/2014-03-10-control-charts-detection-rules-with-table-calcs.markdown

 #### n Consecutive Outside Bounds ####

+This another common rule for control charts.
+We want to know when n points are beyond a particular limit, e.g. 1 point above the centerline + 3 x standard deviation, or 8 consecutive points on the same side of the centerline.

 You can derive a lot of additional control chart rules simply by taking our table calc above and replacing
 ```
 sum(Sales) > lookup( sum(Sales), -1 )